ppy/osu-wiki/wiki/Help_Centre/en.md

 **Yes, absolutely!**

-If you have purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your name **once** for free.
+If you have purchased (or been gifted) an [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your name **once** for free.
 This name change can be redeemed at the [osu!store](https://osu.ppy.sh/store/products/32).

 At any point thereafter, you may purchase a username change to change your name to whatever you wish.
 However, each change will become progressively more expensive - the second will cost $8 USD, the third $16 USD, and so on, up to a cap of $100 USD.
 We do this to prevent people from abusing the system to change their names in rapid succession.